Israel building underground defense system on Lebanon border

 Israel also has acknowledged carrying out scores of airstrikes in neighboring Syria, many of them believed to have been aimed at Iranian weapons shipments bound for its Hezbollah proxy.

 Hezbollah has a battle-tested army that has been fighting alongside the forces of Syrian President Bashar Assad in Syria’s civil war.
-Israel believes the group has arsenal of some 130,000 missiles and rockets capable of striking virtually anywhere in Israel.
+Israel believes the group has an arsenal of some 130,000 missiles and rockets capable of striking virtually anywhere in Israel.
 More recently, it has accused the group of trying to import or develop guided missiles.